We issue you with a Medicare provider number to identify you as a health professional at your practice location.

 - for pathology services

-If you are registered in multiple health professions, we will usually issue a separate number for each profession.
+If you’re registered in multiple health professions, we usually issue a separate number for each profession.

 Using your Medicare provider number

 Your Medicare provider number is used to identify you and your practice location when processing claims.

 We’ll confirm in writing the type of access granted and your eligibility to access Medicare benefits.
 You need an additional Medicare provider number for each location where you provide, refer or request Medicare services.

 Your Medicare provider number is also used for: